FierReboro/HanoiFileModifier/README.md

 ```

 then the same thing happens but in reverse.
-Tempfile truncate its final lines one by one as it copies the lines from itself to sfile.
+Tempfile truncate its final lines one by one as it copies the last lines from itself to sfile.
 ```
 sfile:
  a